psalmsin1759/flutter_cart_provider/README.md

 ## Introduction:

 In the world of mobile app development, creating a shopping cart is a fundamental feature for e-commerce applications.
 Flutter, with its rich ecosystem of packages, provides an excellent framework for building robust and user-friendly shopping carts.
 In this step-by-step guide, we'll walk you through the process of implementing a shopping cart system in Flutter using the Provider package.
+To make it even more realistic, we'll fetch sample products from the [FakeStoreAPI](https://fakestoreapi.com/products) to populate your shopping cart and showcase its functionality.

 <img src="screenshots/header1.png" alt="header1" />